-We talk every day with companies of different sizes operating in different industries.
-Most of them measure customer experience with some widely used metric – most commonly Net Promoter Score.
+We talk every day with companies of many different sizes operating in multiple industries.
+The majority of them measure customer experience with some widely used metric – most commonly Net Promoter Score.

 But there are still some companies that don’t measure customer experience at all.
-To be precise, 39% of companies don’t regularly ask customers for feedback about their interactions — the most basic form of CX measurement.
+In fact 39% of companies don’t regularly ask customers for feedback about their interactions — the most basic form of CX measurement.

 These companies can be of any size.
 Many of them are B2B companies but some of them are B2C companies.